Aiming for 750 - 800 in SAT Verbal? Our next AIMING FOR 800 course is coming up!

-We cover every single inch of the SAT, from strategies for tackling yawn-inducing Reading passages to shortcuts for math questions that stump the majority of test takers.
-We even teach strategies for acing the optional SAT Essay.
+We cover every square inch of the SAT, from strategies for tackling lengthy, yawn-inducing reading passages to shortcuts for math problems that stump the vast majority of test-takers.

 We don’t prorate the tuition for our Boot Camps.
 However, even if your student only attends one of the two days, he or she will still benefit, in large part because students can always access the live recordings of the entire course after the Boot Camp has ended.

 Great!
 We look forward to having her participate and to your feedback after the course.